cavejay/PDPslacker/readme.md

 #### Preinstall

-To complete this project's install there are a few things that you'll need to have installed on your local computer.
+To complete this project's install there are a few things that you'll need to have or installed on your local computer.
 - git
 - nodejs (and npm)
 - AWS account